apockill/vector-rest-dashboard/README.md

 py -m anki_vector.configure
 and follow instructions to set up your vector

-2) build the application:
-$ docker-compose build

-3) run the server:
+2) build and run the server:
-$ docker-compose up
+$ docker-compose build && docker-compose up

-4) Access via browser http://localhost:5000/docs and you are good to go :)
+3) Access via browser http://localhost:5000/docs and you are good to go :)

 #### The less fast way, python:
 1) use pip to install the requirements of the server: